 They are very common in pet stores and can be kept from beginner to expert level aquarium hobbyists.

-- Unlike their distant carnivore cousins – the piranha, they are omnivores with a huge appetite for the live plants and vegetables.
+- Unlike their distant carnivore cousins – the piranha, they are omnivores with a huge appetite for live plants and vegetables.
 That is why they are often called “Plant piranhas”, however, they are not exclusively vegetarian.

 - Generally, Silver Dollar fish are peaceful but can be extremely aggressive eaters.